clearlinux/clear-linux-documentation/source/clear-linux/reference/compatible-kernels.rst

 The *kernel-lts* bundle focuses on the bare metal platforms but uses the latest :abbr:`LTS (Long Term Support)` Linux kernel.
-It is optimized for fast booting and performs best on the Intel® architectures described on the :ref:`supported hardware list<supported-hardware>`.
+It is optimized for fast booting and performs best on the Intel® architectures described on the :ref:`supported hardware list<system-requirements>`.
 Additionally, this kernel includes the VirtualBox\* kernel modules, see our :ref:`instructions on using Virtualbox<virtualbox>` for more information.
 The optimization patches are found in our `Linux-LTS`_ GitHub repo.